The Hanging Gardens of Babylon: The Elusive Ancient Wonder

 soutman rubens sennacherib defeat washingtonnga

-The Defeat of Sennacherib, by Pieter Claesz Soutman and Peter Paul Rubens, 1618-1620, via National Gallery of Art, Washington DC
+The Defeat of Sennacherib, by Pieter Claesz Soutman and Peter Paul Rubens, 1618-1620.
+Source: National Gallery of Art, Washington DC

 john martin fall babylon print

-The Fall of Babylon, by John Martin, 1831, via British Museum
+The Fall of Babylon, by John Martin, 1831.
+Source: British Museum

 The Hanging Gardens of Babylon remain one of the most captivating mysteries of the ancient world.
 Their location, their patron, their purpose, and their fate remain ultimately unknowable.

-The distinctly Hellenistic lens upon which we rely for our accounts of this lost wonder, coupled with the absence of sufficient archaeological evidence, ensures that the secrets of the Hanging Gardens of Babylon — the second oldest of all 7 wonders of the traditional ancient world — remain tantalizingly just out of reach.
+The absence of sufficient archaeological evidence ensures that the secrets of the Hanging Gardens of Babylon — the second oldest of all Seven Wonders of the Ancient World — remain tantalizingly just out of reach.